Azure/Connectors/samples/azurefunctions/listAzureBlobContainerInTextFile/README.md

 # Azure Blob Paging Function App

-This directory contains samples of Azure Function Apps that retrieves container names from Azure Blob Storage.
+This directory contains samples of Azure Function Apps that retrieves container names from Azure Blob Storage and creates a list of them in a file.
 This sample demostrates paging.

 ## Required connectors
 - AzureBlobStorage